baloise/c2sec-openbugbounty-module/README.md

 ```

 ### Database
-`get_all_domains()` fetches the data from openbugbounty, updates the database and returns an array of all DomainData Object
+`get_all_domains()` fetches the data from openbugbounty, updates the database and
+returns an array of all DomainData objecs.
-When running it initially (with incident_index equals 0) it will take a very long time (but the procedure can be discontinued and later renewed, since every 50 incidents are stored safely)
+When running it initially (with incident_index equals 0) it will take a very long time (but the procedure can be discontinued and later called again, since every 50 incidents are stored safely)
 ```
 $obb->get_all_domains();
 ```